ddddddO/gtree/README.md

-   --two-spaces, --ts                   set this option when the markdown indent is 2 spaces. (default: tab spaces) --four-spaces, --fs                  set this option when the markdown indent is 4 spaces. (default: tab spaces) --massive, -m                        set this option when there are very many blocks of markdown. (default: false) --massive-timeout value, --mt value  Set this option if you want to set a timeout. (default: 5s) --json, -j                           set this option when outputting JSON. (default: tree) --yaml, -y                           set this option when outputting YAML. (default: tree) --toml, -t                           set this option when outputting TOML. (default: tree)
+   --two-spaces, --ts                   set this option when the markdown indent is 2 spaces. (default: tab spaces) --four-spaces, --fs                  set this option when the markdown indent is 4 spaces. (default: tab spaces) --massive, -m                        set this option when there are very many blocks of markdown. (default: false) --massive-timeout value, --mt value  set this option if you want to set a timeout. (default: 5s) --json, -j                           set this option when outputting JSON. (default: tree) --yaml, -y                           set this option when outputting YAML. (default: tree) --toml, -t                           set this option when outputting TOML. (default: tree)